mmmarinho/ROS2_Tutorial/docs/source/preamble/python/installing_python.rst

 When using :program:`pip`, do **NOT** use :code:`sudo`
 ------------------------------------------------------

 Using :code:`sudo` without knowing what one is doing is *the* easiest way to wreak havoc in a Ubuntu installation.
-Even seemengly innocuous operations such as copying files with :code:`sudo` can cause irreparable damage to your Ubuntu environment.
+Even seemingly innocuous operations such as copying files with :code:`sudo` can cause irreparable damage to your Ubuntu environment.

 When installing Python packages that are not available on :program:`apt`, use :program:`pip`.